Applying for Graduate Study in Music

 Fullerton, CA 92834-6900

 If your native language is not English and you have not completed a bachelor’s degree at an English-speaking institution, also have your TOEFL score of 560/83 or higher for the MM/MA or 500/61 or higher for the Artist Diploma sent to the address above.
 Note that foreign language transcripts must be accompanied by certified English translations.

 You cannot be admitted to CSUF without these documents.
 Sending them by February 1 (to begin study in fall) will expedite the admissions process and I-20 preparation.

 Please note that GRE scores are not needed and that CSUF alumni do not need to send CSUF transcripts.

 Review the entrance requirements for your intended area of study (listed below).
-Send any required letters of recommendation, essays, unofficial transcripts, writing samples, and/or videos (preferably by online link to YouTube, Dropbox, personal website, etc.) to the appropriate adviser below.
+Send any required letters of recommendation, essays, unofficial transcripts, writing samples, and/or videos (preferably by online link to YouTube, personal website, etc.) to the appropriate adviser below.
 If some material cannot be emailed, or if your attachments exceed 25MB, these materials may be mailed to the appropriate adviser.